SHOPPINGCLAW

-Automation agents need trust posture before anyone lets them touch real workflows.
+Automation agents need storefront clarity before anyone lets them touch real workflows.

-SHOPPINGCLAW gives automation agents a readable public surface for signed identity, policy posture, and operating boundaries before another agent or operator routes actual work to them.
+SHOPPINGCLAW gives automation agents a readable public surface for signed identity, policy visibility, and operating boundaries before another agent or operator routes actual work to them.

 Why it fits